History of Roulette

 This version is almost identical to European Roulette.
 There’s no double zero slot and all bets are the same.
 The board is a little different but it doesn’t change the way that the game is played.
 The reason we’ve added this in is that there are two extra rules worth noting and keeping in mind.
 The “La Partage” and “en Prison” rules.
-These can be used in the European version, but more often then not they are just in the French version.
+These can be used in the European version, but more often than not they are just in the French version.

-La Partage: If a player has made an even-money bet and the zero comes up.
+- La Partage: If a player has made an even-money bet and the zero comes up.
 They receive half of their stake back.

-En Prison: Instead of receiving half of the stake back, in these circumstances a player can leave their bet on the table for the following spin.
+- En Prison: Instead of receiving half of the stake back, in these circumstances a player can leave their bet on the table for the following spin.
 If that spin wins the player gets their full stake back – but NO winnings.
 If they lost, the whole stake is lost.

-Not too mention the Live Roulette tables available.
+Not to mention the Live Roulette tables available.
 Covering the basic three types of Roulette and then some of the above-mentioned variations as well.
 Live Roulette itself can be played anywhere.
 Some tables are purely for online casinos, other more advanced and well-known online casinos can actually link you to a table at a brick and mortar casino, virtually you will be standing next to real people who are betting on the same table as you.

 There are literally too many to list and each reputable casino site should have seven or more different variants of Roulette and a large collection of Live Roulette tables.
 Check the rules before you start and if you are a beginner it helps if you know the differences and rules of those three main versions of Roulette.

-How does Play Roulette
+How to play Roulette

 The bet combinations are numerous as you can imagine, for ease they are divided into inside bets and outside bets:

-Straight Up: a bet on a single number
+- Straight Up: a bet on a single number

-Split: a bet on two neighbouring numbers
+- Split: a bet on two neighbouring numbers

-Street: a bet on three neighbouring numbers
+- Street: a bet on three neighbouring numbers

-Six Line: a bet that allows the player to make 2 x street bets
+- Six Line: a bet that allows the player to make 2 x street bets

-Corner: a bet on four neighbouring numbers.
+- Corner: a bet on four neighbouring numbers.

-Dozens: players can bet on the outcome falling between 1-12; 13-24 & 25-36
+- Outside Bets: Dozens: players can bet on the outcome falling between 1-12; 13-24 & 25-36

-Colours: a bet on either red or black
+- Colours: a bet on either red or black

-Odd or Even: a bet on odds or evens numbers
+- Odd or Even: a bet on odds or evens numbers

-High & Low: a bet on either the high range (19-36) or low range (1-18)
+- High & Low: a bet on either the high range (19-36) or low range (1-18)

-Columns: a bet placed on the entire column of numbers
+- Columns: a bet placed on the entire column of numbers

 Best Roulette Software Providers

-As a customer of online casinos you should have basic knowledge of the who’s who in software providers:
+As a customer of online casinos, you should have basic knowledge of the who’s who in software providers:

-RealTime Gaming has a mid-large range of games available with a growing number of mobile games.
+- RealTime Gaming has a mid-large range of games available with a growing number of mobile games.

-PlayTech works with some of the big names in online casinos such as William Hill, Bet 365 and Sky.
+- Playtech works with some of the big names in online casinos such as William Hill, Bet 365 and Sky.

-Microgaming is also considered one of the best, if not THE best in the industry.
+- Microgaming is also considered one of the best, if not THE best in the industry.

-NetEnt partners with some big names such as Betway, 888, 777 and LeoVegas.
+- NetEnt partners with some big names such as Betway, 888, 777 and LeoVegas.

-IGT (International Gaming Technology) these guys have been around since the ’70s.
+- IGT (International Gaming Technology) these guys have been around since the ’70s.